-Call us today to talk about your needs for your next event or function.CALL +64 9 929 1577
+Call us today to talk about your next event or function.

 Who We Are

-We’re the founders of Te Wehi Haka
+We Are the founders of Te Wehi Haka.

-The role of Te Waka Huia’s co-leader includes composing haka, poi and a variety of waiata for the traditional Māori performing arts festivals and competitions, choreographing works presented in national competition formats and for international events, as well as teaching and motivating the performing teams which range from six performers, through to competitive teams of 40 and mass traditional Māori welcomes of up to 200 performers.
+Tapeta composes haka, poi and a variety of waiata for traditional Māori performing arts festivals and competitions.
+He choreographs work for national competitions and international events.
+He teaches teams ranging from six performers to competitive groups of 40 and up to 200 performers.

-Annette Wehi is a Programme Developer at Indigenous University Te Whare Wānanga o Awanuiārangi in New Zealand where her passion is to recognise the potential in Māori as they strive towards excellence in Māori performing arts.
+Annette is a Programme Developer at Indigenous University Te Whare Wānanga o Awanuiārangi in New Zealand where her passion is to recognise the potential in Māori as they strive towards excellence in Māori performing arts.

 During the Rugby World Cup in New Zealand in 2011, in the role of Artistic Director, Annette co-created Arohanui – The Greatest Love for the Real New Zealand Festival.